Where to Begin

 Phishing and scams

-Even a very casual foray into the world of cryptocurrency will immediately bring you into contact with all kinds and formats of security warnings and, for lack of a better word, disclaimers.
-As a prime example, MEW’s vintage interface still has a very substantial and rather intimidating set of warning cards for the user to read through before creating a wallet.
+Even a very casual foray into the world of cryptocurrency will immediately bring you into contact with all kinds of formidable security warnings and, for lack of a better word, disclaimers.

 While no service in the space wants to scare users off, there is still a lot of phishing in crypto, and reports of crypto security concerns are not that exaggerated.
 In fact, while crypto UX designers work on bringing you soothing colors and 2-click onboarding procedures, it’s still your job to protect yourself from scams.
 As it always has been in this life, by the way.